 Utica University is chartered by the Regents of the University of the State of New York.
 The NYS charter is available at the link below.

 Individual programs are also accredited by discipline-specific accrediting agencies.
 Links to their accreditation documents are below.
 Clicking on the name of the program will take you to the program's own accreditation web page, clicking on the name of the accrediting agency will take you to that agency's home page.

-Utica College's business and economics programs are accredited by the Accreditation Council for Business Schools and Programs (ACBSP).
+Utica University's business and economics programs are accredited by the Accreditation Council for Business Schools and Programs (ACBSP).
 Institutions with programs accredited by ACBSP are committed to continuous improvement that ensures their business program will give students the skills employers want.

 The ACBSP is a leading specialized accreditation body for business education supporting, celebrating, and rewarding teaching excellence.
 The association embraces the virtues of teaching excellence and emphasizes to students that it is essential to learn.

 ACS promotes excellence in chemistry education for undergraduate students through approval of baccalaureate chemistry programs.
 ACS-approved programs offer a broad-based and rigorous chemistry education that gives students intellectual, experimental, and communication skills to become effective scientific professionals.